ZhenbangYou/SysY-Front-End/README.md

 As shown above, parameters are not needed for this kind of variables.
 Also, we do not need to record the name of variable in its record.

+As for the name appearing in the generated code, you can add a method in the class that is responsible to record the information of variables (*getname* in class *Var* in this project).

 One more thing, the documentation of *Eeyore* recommend we use different names to distinguish between named variables and temporary variables.
 But we choose to merge them for two reasons: first, we want simplicity; second, we can determine whether a record belongs to a temporary variable by check whether it can be found in the **symble table stack**.

 Do not forget to output declarations, as is required in *Eeyore*.
 This is also the way to verify the correctness.